DavidMoranchel/DavidMoranchel/README.md

  - Learning :pencil2:

 #### Work :hammer:
-I’m currently working on @aplijobs as a FullStack engineer and at @kodemia as a LeadTeacher.
+I’m currently working on aplijobs as a FullStack engineer and at kodemia as a LeadTeacher.